-In the early 60s, Johnny continued to record for regional labels and in 1963, moved to Chicago to check out the blues scene.
-Upon his return to Beaumont, Johnny cut "Eternally", a pop- flavoured tune with a horn section arranged by Edgar, for Atlantic Records.
-The song became a regional hit around the Texas-Louisiana area and Johnny was soon booked to open up shows for the Everly Brothers and Jerry Lee Lewis.
-His regular band around this time was alternately known as the Crystaliers.
+In the early '60s, Johnny continued to record for regional labels and in 1963, moved to Chicago to check out the Blues scene.
+Upon his return to Beaumont, Johnny cut "Eternally", a Pop-flavored tune with a horn section arranged by Edgar, for Atlantic Records.
+The song became a regional hit around the Texas-Louisiana area and Johnny was soon booked to open up shows for The Everly Brothers and Jerry Lee Lewis.
+His regular band around this time was alternately known as The Crystaliers.
 After two-and-a-half years of barnstorming the Deep South, they settled in Houston where they spent 1967 as the house band at the Act III Club.

-Despite some setbacks like the death of his father and his own hip surgery, 2001 also marked the year of Winter's first Video/DVD release that covered over 30 years of live performances, aptly named "Pieces & Bits".
+Despite some setbacks like the death of his father and his own hip surgery, 2001 also marked the year of Winter's first Video/DVD release that covered over thirty years of live performances, aptly named "Pieces & Bits".
 A greatest hits compilation called "The Best Of Johnny Winter" was released in 2002 and two studio efforts entitled "I'm A Bluesman" and "Second Winter" came out in 2004.

 Be sure to read Gary James' interview with Johnny Winter